Torres de Oeste

+History

 In the 9th century, King Alfonso III of Leon built the castle as a defense against Viking attacks.
 The two remaining towers are from this period, and have a pre-Romanesque style.
 Pre-Roman ceramics and bronze tools have been discovered at the site.
 Two centuries later, King Alfonso V of Leon donates the fortress to the bishopric of Iria-Compostela, held at that moment by bishop Vestruarius.
 Subsequent bishops Cresconio, Diego Peláez and Diego Gelmirez undertook the commitment to strengthen the Castle in order to protect the holy site of Santiago de Compostela.
 The structure of the Castle was defined in the 12th century.
 At that time, the enclosure of the Castle was formed by seven towers, and it was surrounded by marshes.
 The Castle has a 12th-century chapel built by Gelmirez to honor the apostle Saint James.
 The Castellum Honesti began its decline in the 15th century.